Novant8/svt-web-demonstrator/README.md

 ### CWE-89: SQL Injection

-1. Do a POST request to `http://localhost:3001/api/session` like this one :
+1. Do a POST request to `http://localhost:3001/api/session` like this one or insert this credentials in the browser :
     ```http
     POST /api/sessions HTTP/1.1
     Host: localhost:3001